romanhemens/metric-service/README.md

 # Notes

 Ensure the Docker volume influxdb-data is correctly bound to /var/lib/influxdb2 in the InfluxDB container for persistent data storage.

-The .env file is as of now not accessable outside /app